Kieran Djilali: Limerick

 In July 2014, Djilali signed with League of Ireland side Limerick.

 Cork City

 On 21 November 2014, Cork City announced the signing of Kieran Djilali from Munster rivals, Limerick ahead of the 2015 season.
 The winger made his debut as a substitute against former club, Sligo Rovers in a 1–1 draw at The Showgrounds.
 He scored his first goal for the Rebel Army after coming on late against Bray Wanderers, scoring the vital winning goal in a dramatic 1–0 victory.

+Whilst at Cork, Djilali suffered a knee injury which he never fully recovered from and led to him leaving full-time football following his departure from the club.

 Dulwich Hamlet

-After leaving Cork City, and following a period out of the game whilst he recovered from injury, Djilali joined Dulwich Hamlet of the Isthmian League Premier Division in September 2016, going on to make his debut as a substitute against Grays Athletic in the Isthmian League Cup on the 13 September 2016.
+After leaving Cork City, and following a period out of the game whilst he recovered from injury, Djilali joined Dulwich Hamlet of the Isthmian League Premier Division in September 2016, going on to make his debut as a substitute against Grays Athletic in the Isthmian League Cup on 13 September 2016.

 Three Bridges

 After making three substitute appearances in all competitions for Dulwich Hamlet, Djilali joined Three Bridges of the Isthmian League South Division on 17 October 2016.